fe-lipe-c/ML_Games_Group/Q-Learning_Auctions/notes.md

 # Artificial Intelligence and Auction Design

+The following sections are just a reproduction of key points of the paper 'Artificial Intelligence and Auction Design'.
+At the end there is Comment section, where I make some considerations.

 ## Introduction

 Setup: bidding agents with value $v = 1$ over $1$k experiments, where each involve $1$mi auctions.